marmaladeDE/oxsearch-documentation/Manual/manual_en.md

 In the search options, you can define search filters which influence your search results.
 - Assessed search fields: This parameter defines the quantifier for searches.
 If you assessed the short description with 3 and the article name with 10, the article name would be priorized over the short description.
 - Search in attribute values: Attributes are propperties of articles like colour or size.
 The enabled checkbox would enable a user to search your shop for all blue t-shirts.
 - Search in variants: Variants of an article inherit from a parent article.
 The parent article contains basic information and the variants different colours or sizes.
-In the shop frontend, the customer clicks on one article and can select the preferred variant from within the article details.
+In the shop frontend, the customer clicks on one article and can select the preferred variant within the article details.
 - Additional fuzzy search: The fuzzy search corrects minor mistakes like typing errors if at least 30 % of the search term is spelled correctly.
 - Wildcard search: enables and disables the usage of wild cards in search requests.
 Wildcards can be helpful if the article name consists of more than two compound words.
 In those cases, not using wild card search might not display all appropriate hits in the result list.
 ___Note that this option has negative effects on the performance of your shop!___